The Arts in Asheville

 Northlight Studios (357 Depot St., www.northlightstudiosasheville.com) is home to five artists in photography, painting, jewelry and other media.

-Odyssey Clayworks (236 Clingman Ave., 828-285-0210, www.odysseyceramicarts.com), for years called Odyssey Center for Ceramic Arts, is one of the pioneering studios in the River Arts District.
+Odyssey Clayworks (236 Clingman Ave., 828-285-0210, www.odysseyceramicarts.com), also called Odyssey Center for Ceramic Arts, is one of the pioneering studios in the River Arts District.
 It focuses on pottery and ceramic arts, with a large number of clay classes and workshops, plus studio rentals.
-More than 50 ceramic artists work at Odyssey, the largest concentration in one place in the region.
-It also has a gallery, the Odyssey Gallery.
+More than 60 ceramic artists work at Odyssey, the largest concentration in one place in the region.
+It has a top gallery, the Odyssey Co-op Gallery, (www.odysseycoopgallery.com) featuring 25 juried clay artists.
 Under the same family ownership is Highwater Clays (600 Riverside Dr., 828-252-6033, www.highwaterclays.com), the largest clay and pottery equipment and supply company in the region.

 Phil Mechanic Studios (109 Roberts St., 828-254-2126, www.philmechanicstudios) is home to about 16 local artists working with paint, metal, mixed media, ceramics, glass and wood.
 Also here are two galleries, Pump Gallery and Flood Gallery Fine Art Center.